 Barbara Mihalich Class Action (Illinois)

 Shortly after the Estrada talc verdict, another woman named Barbara Mihalich filed a class action lawsuit in the United States District Court for the Southern District of Illinois.
 Her case was initially dismissed for failure to state a claim; however, Barbara filed an amended complaint alleging that she and other women faced a greater risk of developing ovarian cancer due to the use of Johnson & Johnson’s talcum powder products.
 The lawsuit cited studies as far back as the 1960s and claimed that the company knew about the potential health risks of their products, but never warned women about these dangers.

 In October 2016, Barbara Mihalich’s case was transferred to MDL No. 2738 to be administered by the District of New Jersey federal court, along with those who had signed onto the class action.

 Multidistrict Litigation of Talcum Powder Lawsuits

 Most, if not all, baby powder cancer lawsuits are currently being handled as part of a multidistrict litigation (MDL).
 MDL cases are different from class action suits in that the plaintiffs file individual claims, but they are all handled through the same district court to make the process more efficient.
 Such MDLs are often set up where there are (or are likely to be) many similar cases that may have some differences in the individual circumstances.

-Baby powder lawsuits against Johnson & Johnson are being handled as part of MDL No. 2738, “In Re: Johnson & Johnson Talcum Powder Products.”
+Baby powder lawsuits against Johnson & Johnson—also a defendant in thousands of lawsuits over Xarelto—are being handled as part of MDL No. 2738, “In Re: Johnson & Johnson Talcum Powder Products.”
 The Honorable Freda L. Wolfson and Lois H. Goodman are presiding over the case in the United States District Court for the District of New Jersey.